Transverse-momentum-dependent factorization at next-to-leading power: TMD Factorization for Drell-Yan

 The transverse momentum $\bm{q}_T$ of the vector boson generates the azimuthal angle correlations between the photon's transverse momentum and the transverse momentum of the final-state lepton, such as the $\langle\cos\phi\rangle$ azimuthal Cahn effect~\cite{Cahn:1978se,Airapetian:1999tv,Anselmino:2005nn}.
 In the left side of Fig.~\ref{fig:DYs}, we have included a diagram representing the Drell-Yan process in the hadronic CM frame which demonstrates the possible correlations.
 In this frame, the correlation between these momenta result in power corrections entering into the leptonic tensor.
 Moreover, to formulate the complete cross section at sub-leading power, higher twist contributions of order $M/Q$ and $q_T/Q$ in the hadronic tensor must also be considered.
 While it is possible to formulate the cross section at sub-leading power by considering power correction in each of these terms, performing the contraction, and then removing the twist-4 contributions, there is a more direct approach to identifying the sub-leading power contributions to the DY cross section, using the di-lepton CM frame.

 In the di-lepton CM frame, there is no preferential direction for the final-state lepton to be produced.
 On the right side of Fig.~\ref{fig:DYs}, we provide a figure representing the kinematics of this frame.
 When applying a Lorentz transformation from the hadronic CM frame to the leptonic CM frame, all power corrections reside in the hadronic tensor to all orders in power counting.
 This is one of the main reasons that the angular distribution of leptons produced in Drell-Yan has been defined in the literature in the di-lepton CM frame, see for instance Refs.~\cite{Collins:1977iv,Boer:1997bw,Lu:2011th}.
 Therefore, while the factorization is naturally described using the hadronic CM frame, the power counting is most naturally defined in the di-lepton CM frame.
+In this paper, we will choose to simplify the power counting by working on the di-lepton CM frame.
 However, as we will demonstrate, this choice introduces additional subtlety in the formulation of the hadronic tensor which is associated with Lorentz invariance of the cross section.

 The di-lepton CM frame fixes only the time direction of the reference frame.
 As a result, any rotations in this frame will be another di-lepton CM frame.
 Several leptonic CM frames are available such as the Collins-Soper frame \cite{Collins:1977iv} and the Gottfried-Jackson (GJ) frame \cite{Gottfried:1964nx}.
 In the GJ frame, the anti-collinear hadron, $P_2$, contains transverse momentum while the collinear hadron, $P_1$, contains none.
-In constant in the Collins-Soper frame, both hadrons contain transverse momenta.
+In the Collins-Soper frame, both hadrons contain transverse momenta.
 In this paper, we are interested in both SIDIS and Drell-Yan.
 For this reason, we will use the GJ due to the analogies between this frame and the Breit frame in DIS.

 In a leptonic CM frame, the time direction is naturally described by the four vector of the lepton pair, $q^\mu$.
 Furthermore, the $z$ and $x$ direction can be written in terms of the momenta $P_1$, $P_2$ and $q$ as